SakSal-tech/trade-capture-system/docs/step-3-summary-functionality.md

 - Push aggregation into the database (SQL GROUP BY / materialised views)
   - Pros: potentially much faster for very large datasets and can use DB indexes and parallel execution.
   - Cons: increases SQL complexity, more migration scripts, and less flexibility for business logic changes.
-If profiling shows slow queries, I recommend moving heavy aggregates into DB views or precomputed tables.
+If profiling shows slow queries, maybe moving heavy aggregates into DB views or precomputed tables.
 - Use OLAP / cube or analytics DB
   - Pros: best for large-scale analytics and historical comparisons.
   - Cons: heavy infra; out of scope for initial enhancement.